Background

 For instance, if you have 240 orders and 180 customers, your purchase frequency rate is 1.33.

 Compared to your CRR, PFR indicates the value your customers receive from you.
-Also, you can use the data to identify purchasing habits and use them to improve your promotional efforts and email marketing strategy!
+Also, you can use the data to identify purchasing habits and improve your promotional efforts and email marketing strategy.

 Average Order Value (AOV)